tawat-ki/codecompanion-history.nvim/README.md

                 auto_save = true,
                 -- Number of days after which chats are automatically deleted (0 to disable) expiration_days = 0,
-                -- Picker interface ("telescope" or "snacks" or "fzf-lua" or "default") picker = "telescope",
+                -- Picker interface (auto resolved to a valid picker) picker = "telescope", --- ("telescope", "snacks", "fzf-lua", or "default")
                 ---Automatically generate titles for new chats
                 auto_generate_title = true,
                 title_generation_opts = {